gowke/FORK_MANAGER/README.md

 if planning to run fork manager it is recommended to install it alongside your forks using the above instruction

-cd into the blockchain environemnt
+cd into the blockchain environment

 run . ./activate